12th Cycle dedication

 (d)

-Answer: Because "Arbeh" and "Chargol" alone come as a 'K'lal u'P'rat u'K'lal', as Tosfos explained earlier, so that they ought to have been paced next to one another, and the Pasuk interrupted between them with "Sal'am", placing it in the middle for some D'rashah or other (since it insert it not in its right location for no reason).
+Answer: Because "Arbeh" and "Chargol" alone come as a 'K'lal u'P'rat u'K'lal', as Tosfos explained earlier, so that they ought to have been paced next to one another, and the Pasuk interrupted between them with "Sal'am", placing it in the middle for some D'rashah or other (since it inserts it not in its right location for no apparent reason).

 1.